Soviet working class: Women

 Despite discrimination, several advances were made.
-For instance, in 1926 9 out of every 10 working women worked in agriculture, in 1959 this had decreased to half of working women and in 1975 under a third of women worked in agriculture.
+For instance, in 1926, 9 out of every 10 working women worked in agriculture, in 1959 this had decreased to half of working women and in 1975 under a third of women worked in agriculture.
 A major reason for the increasing role which women held in the workforce was due to the fact that, by 1960, there were more women than men in the Soviet Union.
-Women were the logical replacement for men – a source which was becoming dry.
 Another reason for the increasing role of women was that average wages were too small; women needed to work if the picture of the average Soviet family would become reality.

 Standard of living

 Working conditions

-Working conditions for a Soviet worker changed over time; for instance, at the beginning of the socialist government, they had pursued a policy of worker participation at the enterprise level.
+Working conditions for a Soviet worker changed over time; for instance, at the beginning of the socialist regime the government pursued a policy of worker participation at the enterprise level.
 During Joseph Stalin's crash-industrialisation drive, workers lost their right to participate in the functioning of the enterprise, and their working conditions deteriorated.
 In 1940, for example, a decree was promulgated and became law stating that a worker could be arrested if he had three accumulated absences, late arrivals or changed jobs without the official authorisation.
 Shock work, which meant that workers had to work past regular hours, was introduced alongside central planning.
 During World War II the pressure on workers increased and it was expected of them to take on Herculean efforts in their work.
 In the post-war years conditions did not improve but in fact worsened in some cases.
 For instance, small theft became illegal; this had been allowed for several years to compensate for workers' low salaries.
-The situation for the common worker improved during the post-Stalin years, and some of the worst measures approved by the Stalin administration to improve worker productivity were repealed.
+The situation for the common worker improved during the post-Stalin years, and some of the worst measures approved by the Stalin regime to improve worker productivity were repealed.
 Because of the lack of a stick and carrot policy under the Brezhnev administration, worker productivity and discipline decreased during the 1970s.